PG&E delivers record electric reliability for customers in 2013

 “Thanks to the significant work that has been done to upgrade and modernize electric facilities throughout our service area, PG&E’s customers are experiencing the most reliable service in our company’s history,” said Geisha Williams, PG&E’s executive vice president of Electric Operations.
 “We are committed to build on this success, to further strengthen our operations to provide our customers with the safe, reliable and affordable electric service they expect and deserve.”

-In order to ensure that customers receive the safest, most reliable and affordable service possible, the company is focused on continuous improvement.
-These improvements in service were due in part to the utilityÂ’s investments in several key projects, including:
+In order to ensure that customers receive the safest, most reliable and affordable service possible, the company is focused on continuous improvement and appropriate customer compensation for power loss when warranted.
+These improvements in service were due in part to the utility’s investments in several key projects, including:

 - Targeted Circuit Program.
 In 2013, PG&E crews targeted 75 circuits based on their history of outages.
 Crews strengthened the circuits and used infrared technology to identify potential trouble spots so that stressed equipment could be repaired or replaced before it failed.
 PG&E upgraded more than 330 circuits over the past five years.

 - Intelligent Switches.
-This Smart Grid technology reduces the amount of time it takes to restore power to customers.
+This Smart Grid technology reduces the amount of time it takes to restore power after shut-offs to customers.
 Instead of waiting for a crew to arrive on scene to restore circuits manually, the new devices do it automatically, often within minutes.
 Utility workers installed automated “intelligent” switches on 392 circuits last year.
 In total, more than 500 circuits have been enabled with this advanced technology that benefits customers.

 - Rural Circuit Upgrades.
 PG&E installed more than 7,000 sets of fuses and 700 line reclosers on more than 500 of the worst-performing rural circuits since 2010 to isolate service interruptions and minimize their impact on customers.